bilfri/divestdtu/content/posts/data.md

 ---
-title = "About DTU Offshore"
+title: "About DTU Offshore"
-description = "What DTU Offshore does and how it is financed" date = "2022-11-08"
+description: "What DTU Offshore does and how it is financed"
+date: "2022-11-08"
 ---

 ## DTU Offshore Contract